camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/10-tasks/40-script-task.html.md

 In the above example, the result of the script execution (the value of the resolved expression `#{echo}`) is set to the process variable named `myVar` after the script completes.

+## Script Compilation

+Most script engines will compile the script sourcecode either to a Java class or to a different intermediary format prior to executing the script.
+Script engines implementing the Java `Compilable` interface allow programs to retrieve and cache the script compilation.
+The default setting of the process engine is to check whether a Script Engine supports the compile feature and if true have the script engine compile the script and then cache the compilation result.
+This allows the process engine to keep from compiling a script source each time the same script task is executed.

+By default compilation of scripts is enabled.
+If you need to disable script compilation, you can set the process engine configuration flag named `enableScriptCompilation` to false.

 ## camunda Extensions

 <table class="table table-striped">